Alvin Ho Conductor

 Ho also enjoys a close relationship with Riccardo Muti, whom selected him as a student in 2018 and regularly invites him to observe his rehearsals with the Chicago Symphony Orchestra.
 He is also one of eight young conductors selected to attend Bernard Haitink's masterclass at the Lucerne Festival.

-He has worked internationally with orchestras including Jena Philharmonic (Germany), Luzern Festival Strings (Switzerland), Orchestra Giovanile Luigi Cherubini (Italy), Gstaad Menuhin Festival Orchestra (Switzerland), MÁV Symphony Orchestra (Budapest), North Czech Philharmonic Teplice (Czech), Das Kritische Orchestra Berlin (Germany), and Cabrillo Festival Orchestra (USA).
+He has worked internationally with orchestras throughout Europe, the United Kingdom and the United States, including but not limited to: Scottish Chamber Orchestra (UK), Royal Scottish National Orchestra (UK), Jena Philharmonic (Germany), Luzern Festival Strings (Switzerland), Orchestra Giovanile Luigi Cherubini (Italy), and Cabrillo Festival Orchestra (USA).

 Beyond the symphonic podium, Ho has also worked extensively on the operatic stage.
-In Autumn 2019 he was Assistant Conductor in Wagner’s Parsifal at Indiana Opera, and in 2018 conducted Verdi’s Macbeth at Riccardo Muti’s Ravenna Festival.
+In March 2022, Ho was assistant conductor in the world premiere of the chamber orchestra version of Jonathan Dove's Flight in Scotland; In Autumn 2019 he was assistant conductor in Wagner’s Parsifal at Indiana Opera, and in 2018 conducted Verdi’s Macbeth in concert form at the Ravenna Festival, under the mentorship of Riccardo Muti.
 Ho has worked with renowned singers including Riccardo Zanellato, Kristinn Sigmundsson, Mark Delavan and Vittoria Yeo.
 He has also conducted ballet performances at Indiana Ballet Theater.